tripleee/SmokeDetector-wiki/Commands.md

 # Commands as reply for everyone

 - `why` - Shows the reason that SmokeDetector caught a post.
   Note that `why` data is only kept for the last 50 reports.
+If you need to see older data, it can be found in the post record on Metasmoke.

 # Privileged commands